nathancharlesjones/Comparison-of-OOP-techniques-in-C/3a_Run-time-Polymorphism_ADT/README.md

 //
 ```

 The `show()` function will print something to the console.
 The `destroy()` function will free up the spot in memory where a Duck was being stored; it's always preceded by `deinit()` in order to allow for the clean-up of any parts of the derived class (such as ensuring a motor is returned home and powered off).
 Deinitialization operations are required to be in the `deinit()` function, as opposed to inside the `destroy()` function, since our base class has some data elements of it's own (`name`).
-The derived classes need to handle their own destroy operations but the order of deinitializing should be derived object first, followed by base object.
+The derived classes need to handle their own destroy operations (since they may be interacting with their own static memory pool) but the order of deinitializing should be derived object _first_, followed by base object (followed by returning the object to either the heap or static memory pool).
 If the base class were to have no explicit deinitialization, then the `deinit()` function in the interface struct could be omitted.

 We'll also add the interface struct as the first member of our Duck struct.